 When a field spans more than one octet of the physical block, the order of bit values within each octet progressively decreases as the octet number increases.
 In that part of a field contained in a given octet, the lowest numbered bit represents the lowest order value.

-10.0b.3.2 Field mapping convention for EGPRS RLC data blocks and MCS-0 encoded RLC/MAC control blocks
+10.0b.3.2 Field mapping convention for (EC-) EGPRS RLC data blocks and MCS-0 encoded RLC/MAC control blocks

-When a field within an EGPRS RLC data block is contained within a single octet of the physical block, the lowest numbered bit of the field represents the lowest order value.
+When a field within an (EC-) EGPRS RLC data block is contained within a single octet of the physical block, the lowest numbered bit of the field represents the lowest order value.